Shift3/react-challenge-project-sep-trial/README.md

 ## Running the project

+- After cloning the repo, go into the project's root directory.
+There are two ways to run the project.
+Docker Desktop on Windows has some outstanding issues with file updating, so by default, the hot reloading features on the server and client will not work.
+The solution is to enable polling which is more CPU intensive.
+The two ways to run the app are:
+    - If you have bash installed, running `bash start.sh` will run a script that calls the correct docker command.
+    - If you prefer not to use bash, the correct docker command is:
+      - On Mac: `docker compose up`
-- After cloning the repo, go into the project's root directory and run `docker-compose up` for Mac or `docker-compose -f ./docker-compose.yml -f ./docker-compose.windows-yml up` for Windows.
-The first time running this the server and client will both go through the build process, but this should only happen once.
+      - On Windows: `docker compose -f ./docker-compose.yml -f ./docker-compose.windows.yml up`
+ - The first time running this the server and client will both go through the build process, but this should only happen once.
 - Your connection target on Mac and Linux is `localhost://`.
 For Windows users on Docker Toolbox, you will need to run `docker-machine ip` to find your address to connect to, default is `192.168.99.100:`.
 You will also need to edit `/application/src/private.js` and replace the `SERVER_IP` export with either the commented out line, or your own.
 - Database can be found at `(target):27017`, server at `(target):4000`, client at `(target):3000`.